 A US multinational healthcare corporation.
 Provides mental health services to prisons and jails.

-A Spanish multinational infrastructure, construction, management, and maintenance company.
+A Spanish multinational infrastructure company.
 Its subsidiary Broadspectrum operates a prison in Australia.

-Mitie Group is a British facility management, consultancy, and product management company that operates private prison facilities and immigrant detention centers in the United Kingdom.
+A British facility management, consultancy, and product management company that operates private prisons and immigration detention centers in the UK.

-A British multinational public services company.
-Operates private prison and detention centers in the UK, Australia, and New Zealand.
+A British multinational outsourcing company that operates prisons and immigration jails in the UK, Australia, and New Zealand.

 A Canadian communications equipment manufacturer and internet service provider.
-Its subsidiary Numerex provides electronic monitoring and surveillance services used for locating and tracking individuals for pre-trial adjudication, probation, parole, and immigration control.
+Its subsidiary Numerex provides electronic monitoring and surveillance services used for locating and tracking individuals for pretrial adjudication, probation, parole, and immigration control.

 A French multinational food services and facilities management company.
 Operates prisons in Australia and the UK.
-Provides foods to prisons in the US.

 An Israeli company specializing in electronic monitoring, digital ID technologies, and cyber security.
 It owns California-based Leaders in Community Alternatives (LCA), an electronic monitoring and "community corrections" company.

 One of the largest banks in the US.
-Finances private prison companies like CoreCivic and GEO Group.
+Finances private prison companies CoreCivic and GEO Group.
 Has been one of the main financial backers of private prisons and immigrant detention companies.
 In 2019 it announced it would stop providing loans to these companies.